The Blue Marble University Doctor of Naturopathic Medicine Degree (N.D.):

 (2) Our 5 year combined online Bachelor and Doctor of Naturopathic Medicine Degree for High School Graduates

 Admission Requirements.
-Our general admission requirements apply: https://bluemarbleuniversity.com/academics/admission-requirements/
+Our general admission requirements apply: http://bluemarbleuniversity.com/academics/admission-requirements/

-Cost: $3,450 USD per year with payment plan; or $3200 USD advance lump sum payment per year, INCLUDES all texts and learning resources: https://bluemarbleuniversity.com/tuition-and-other-costs/
+Cost: $3,750 USD per year with payment plan; or $3400 USD advance lump sum payment per year, INCLUDES all texts and learning resources: http://bluemarbleuniversity.com/tuition-and-other-costs/

-How to Apply: https://bluemarbleuniversity.com/how-to-apply/application-to-doctoral-programs/
+How to Apply: https://bluemarbleuniversity.com/application-to-masters-and-doctoral-programs/

-Start Dates and Cut-off times: https://bluemarbleuniversity.com/how-to-apply/application-to-doctoral-programs/
+Start Dates and Cut-off times: https://bluemarbleuniversity.com/application-to-masters-and-doctoral-programs/

-Student Technology Requirements: https://bluemarbleuniversity.com/academics/method-of-learning-and-student-technology-requirements/
+Student Technology Requirements: http://bluemarbleuniversity.com/academics/method-of-learning-and-student-technology-requirements/

-Blue Marble University Student Guide: BMU Student Guide January 2021
+Blue Marble University Student Guide: BMU Student Guide Jan 2025

 For other questions not covered above, please browse the Blue Marble University website which presents information applicable to all programs.